joel-the-analyst/Loan-Analysis/README.md

 Branches such as **Challenge** and **Ikotun** demonstrate exceptional recovery rates, suggesting that these locations have effective repayment strategies or better customer relationships.
 Among the loan officers, **Oyelumi**, **Taiwo**, and **Balogun** stand out for their high recovery performance, showcasing their ability to engage effectively with borrowers and ensure repayment compliance.

-Interestingly, repayment frequency appears to play a role in recovery success. **Monthly repayment schedules** are slightly more effective than weekly ones, while daily repayments lag behind in recovery efficiency.
+Interestingly, repayment frequency appears to play a role in recovery success. **weekly repayment schedules** are slightly more effective than daily ones, while monthly repayments lag behind in recovery efficiency.
 This insight could guide future repayment structuring to improve outcomes.

 ---

 ## Outstanding Loans
 The total outstanding loan balance of **₦1.61 billion** highlights a significant liability that needs to be addressed.
-While some customers have overpaid their loans, as indicated by the overpayment amount of **₦2.43 million**, the larger issue lies in outstanding amounts concentrated in specific branches.
+While some customers have overpaid their loans due to loan default, as indicated by the overpayment amount of **₦2.43 million**, the larger issue lies in outstanding amounts concentrated in specific branches.

 Branches like **Challenge**, **PHC**, and **Ilorin** have the highest outstanding balances, suggesting potential challenges in repayment collection in these areas.
 Similarly, some loan officers managing significant disbursements, such as **Ajayi** and **Esther**, may require additional support to mitigate outstanding balances.
 Understanding the root causes—whether operational inefficiencies or borrower-specific issues—will be crucial.

-The repayment frequency data also sheds light on borrower behavior. **Weekly repayments** are the most common, followed by monthly and daily schedules.
-While weekly payments dominate, their efficiency in ensuring timely repayment appears lower than that of monthly schedules.
+The repayment frequency data also sheds light on borrower behavior. **Daily and Weekly repayments** are the most common, and their efficiency in ensuring timely repayment also appears higher than that of monthly schedules.

 ---